henrik-knudsen/rust-intro/README.md

 OR

-- **IntelliJ**, with IntelliJ rust plugin (may require license for the specific IDE you want to use, IntelliJ Idea or CLion)
+- **IntelliJ**, with IntelliJ rust plugin (may require license for the specific IDE you want to use, IntelliJ Rustrover, Idea or CLion)

+OR

+- Any editor of your choosing, which supports rust analyzer LSP (VIM etc.)

-Vscode with rust analyzer plugin provides a good developer experience and can be a nice starting point.
+Vscode with rust analyzer plugin provides a good developer experience and can be a nice starting point, if you have no strong preference.

 ## Fundamentals